 The Court reserves the right to add or subtract court locations, and modify staff levels and/or coverage hours, to meet the needs of the Court (“Change”).

-Changes which do not increase the Contract Amount as stated on the Cover Sheet shall be achieved by a written letter from the Court’s Representative to the Contractor’s Representative.
+Changes which do not increase the Contract Amount as stated on the Cover Sheet shall be achieved by a written letter or email from the Court’s Project Manager to the Contractor’s Project Manager.

 Changes which increase said Contract Amount shall be achieved by a duly authorized and executed Change Order pursuant to Exhibit B: General Terms and Conditions/Defined Terms, Section 1.3 Change Orders.